icooper/icooper.github.io/_posts/2018-11-06-fill-width.md

 Note that in `targetHeightWidth()` we made `targetHeight` an optional parameter with a default value of zero.
 We'll reuse this function later to calculate the minimum possible width of a column.

-Now we get to the real meat---how do we expand things to fill the page width?
+Now we get to the meat---how do we expand things to fill the page width?
 The basic algorithm is this:

 1. Find the "tallest" column header.
 2. Expand it so that it's one row shorter.